 A CTA is pointless if no one can see it.
 People often don’t go all the way to the bottom of a web page so don’t place your CTAs down there.
-At the top of the page, where it is front and centre, is a good start.
+At the top of the page, where it is front and center, is a good start.
 If you are embedding the CTA into text, make it match the narrative.
-Floating CTAs can also work as it forces the viewer to act on something.
-Wherever it is placed, make sure that the letters are large, clear, and easily readable.
+Floating CTAs can also work, forcing the viewer to act on something.
+Wherever it is placed, make sure the letters are large, clear, and easily readable.

 Don’t Be Annoying

 If the viewer is subjected to pop-up CTAs as soon as they reach your site, you will lose them.
 Annoying people will not result in sales.
 Be firm, but subtle.
 Make sure that they can see the CTA, but don’t do it in an obnoxious way.
 Don’t have too many CTAs on one page, either.

 People love to have something for nothing.
 It is a great way to get a reaction and a way to show your customer that they need your product.
 If possible, offer a free subscription, trial, or sample of your product/service in the CTA.
 It might be the most effective CTA of all.

 If you haven’t tapped into the social media aspect of CTAs yet, you could be missing out on free inbound marketing.
 How often do you see people tag their friends on social media sites about products or services they might like?
 Your product might not be for the person who is initially viewing it, but they may want to share it with their friend.
 Make it easy so customers can act as your promoters.